-Protein-rich food such as meat, fish, poultry (chicken), eggs, milk, yoghurt, cheese, lentils, legumes, nuts, and seeds are essential for growth and repair of damaged tissues.
+Protein such as yogurt, cheese, lentils, legumes, nuts, and seeds are essential for growth and repair of damaged tissues.
 Protein is also needed in the production of hormones and enzymes.
-To make a healthier choice, select items lower in fat, cholesterol, and salt such as red meat and processed meat.
+To make a healthier choice, select items lower in fat, cholesterol, and salt.

-Replacing sweetened drinks with water, and drinking a glass of water before a meal helps you feel fuller and stay slimmer.
+To feel fuller and stay slimmer, replace sweetened drinks with water and also drink a glass of water before meals.
 Drinking water improves blood circulation and prevents muscle cramps so you can engage in regular physical activity and stay healthy.
 In Singapore’s hot and humid climate, it is important to keep yourself well-hydrated.